anandmindfire/MonoDog/apps/dashboard/src/theme/migration-guide.md

 # Theme Migration Guide

-This guide helps you migrate existing components to use the new Monovisor theme system.
+This guide helps you migrate existing components to use the new monodog theme system.

 ## Quick Reference